 When does salting take place?

 The Winter Service season lasts from the end of October to mid April.
 This can be extended if necessary.
-The Met Office provides Roads Service with special weather forecasts.
+The Met Office provides Transport NI (formerly known as Roads Service) with special weather forecasts.

 When is salt not normally spread?

 - when heavy rain is occurring, due to the risk of salt wash-off